MarcusWolschon/osmeditor4android/README.md

 ## What is Vespucci NOT?

 * a map-view or a routing-application
-* a full replacement for [JOSM][josm] or the in-browser editors iD and Potlatch2

 ## Getting started

 Here is how you can start developing.

+Currently building is supported with eclipse, android studio and gradle.
+Note you will need a patched actionbarsherlock library for everything to work properly, see: https://github.com/MarcusWolschon/osmeditor4android/issues/114

 ### Gradle build